cgwire/gazu/docs/source/specs.rst

 it in the Github issues.
 Even better, you can contribute by directly adding it to the code.

-The client is divided in eight modules:
+The client is divided in multiple modules:

 * *asset*: functions related to asset and asset types.
+* *cache*: functions related to the cache.
 * *casting*: functions related to casting.
 * *client*: generic functions to deal with the API.
 * *edit*: functions related to edits.